Theoris Group Donates Laptops

 The contribution will help support the school’s athletic program.
 Mike Penrose, Athletic Director, stated “the entire athletic / coaching staff will be able to benefit from this donation.
 This [technology] will help our coaches to better help their student-athletes”.
-Mike further expressed his gratitude on behalf of the entire school for Maetrics’ generosity.
+Mike further expressed his gratitude on behalf of the entire school for Theoris’ generosity.

 “We are delighted to be able to make this contribution to the school and to be able to give back to our community.
 My daughters have been actively involved with the school’s athletic program and I am extremely hopeful we are able to make a small, yet positive impact on the program,” says Jeff Cunningham, Theoris Group’s Director of Corporate Operations.
 As an outstanding member of the Theoris team, we’d like to reward you with a $1,000 referral bonus!
 Refer a colleague to us and if he/she is placed in a job, you will receive $1,000.
 It’s that simple.
-You can use this money however you with – your house, car, family trip – the choice is yours!
+You can use this money however you wish – your house, car, family trip – the choice is yours!
 Don’t miss out!

 Theoris Donates Laptops to Graduating Class of Homeless Teens